A Night on the Town (Rod Stewart album)

-A Night on the Town is Rod Stewart's seventh album, released in 1976.
+A Night on the Town is Rod Stewart's seventh album, released on June 18th, 1976.
 The cover art is based on Pierre-Auguste Renoir's painting Bal du moulin de la Galette, with Stewart inserted in the centre in period costume.
 On 30 June 2009, Rhino reissued the album as a two-disc CD with bonus tracks.
 A Night on the Town was Stewart's last UK number-one studio album until Time in 2013.

 The album is regarded as one of Stewart's finest.
 "The Killing of Georgie" is one of Stewart's most hard-hitting sets of lyrics, a melancholic tale of a gay friend who is cast out by his family and becomes a sensation in the New York nightlife, only to be murdered by a New Jersey gang during an attempted robbery.
 Controversial "Tonight's the Night" was a No. 1 hit but was banned by some radio stations due to the very obvious lyrics about sex and loss of virginity.
 A cover of Cat Stevens' "The First Cut Is the Deepest" was also a success and has since become one of Stewart's signature songs.